parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Geom.domain.Perm.MaxCpts   200

-The key specifies when a normal, log normal, truncated normal or truncated log normal field is to be generated by the method for the named geometry, *geometry_name*.
+*string* **Geom.\ *geometry_name*.Perm.LogNormal** "LogTruncated" The key specifies when a normal, log normal, truncated normal or truncated log normal field is to be generated by the method for the named geometry, *geometry_name*.
 This value must be one of **Normal**, **Log**, **NormalTruncated** or **LogTruncate** and can be used with either Turning Bands or the Parallel Gaussian Simulator.
-Example Useage:

 .. container:: list